soap/laravel-omise-webhooks/README.md

 [Omise](https://www.omise.co/) will send out webhooks for serveral event types.
 You can find the full list of event types in Omise documentation.

 However, Omise doesnot sign requests sending to our application.
 So, for simplicity we check only source IPs from Omise.
 Omise reccomends us to re-verify object status again.
-You can customise it your self using [Laravel-Omise](https://github.com/soap/laravel-omise) package.
+You can customise it yourself using [Laravel-Omise](https://github.com/soap/laravel-omise) package.

 Unless something goes terribly wrong, this package will always respond with a 200 to webhook requests.
 Sending a 200 will prevent Omise from resending the same event over and over again.
 Omise might occasionally send a duplicate webhook request more than once.
 This package makes sure that each request will only be processed once.
 All webhook requests with a valid source IP will be logged in the webhook_calls table.
 The table has a payload column where the entire payload of the incoming webhook is saved.